 Savior or Sinner?

-Morgan helped to bail out the United States several times, including in 1895 when he was instrumental in saving America’s gold standard and arranged loans to the federal government totaling more than $60 million.
-He also managed to convince other wealthy patrons to bail out a number of financial institutions, including the U.S treasury in 1895 and 1907, bringing stability to the market.
-Due to these actions, Morgan was lauded and celebrated, but the praise was short-lived.
-Morgan began to receive criticism from the public, press and government with accusations of impropriety and the control of financial markets, culminating in a call to testify before a congressional committee in 1912.
+Morgan helped bail out the United States several times, including in 1895 when he was instrumental in saving America’s gold standard and arranged loans to the federal government.
+He also managed to convince other wealthy patrons to bail out several financial institutions, including the U.S treasury in 1895 and the “panic of 1907,” bringing stability to the market and spurring the future establishment of the Federal Reserve System.

 Later Years and Death